laravel/vite-plugin/UPGRADE.md

 rm webpack.ssr.mix.js
 ```

-In most cases you won't need a dedicated SSR configuration file when using Vite.
+In most cases, you won't need a dedicated SSR configuration file when using Vite.
 You can specify your SSR entry point by passing a configuration option to the Laravel plugin:

 ```js
 import { defineConfig } from 'vite'